mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 - And is then followed by a secondary operation query operating on the main result

-but an important technicality is that the selection query is going to get executed "silently"
+But an important technicality is that the selection query is going to get executed "silently"